insidedw/dark_screen/README.md

 3. Search for "Gray View" in the search bar.
 4. Click on the "Add to Chrome" button next to the Gray View extension.
 5. A confirmation dialog will appear.
 Click on "Add extension" to proceed.
-6. The extension will be installed and a small gray icon will appear in your browser's toolbar.
+6. The extension will be installed and a small smile emoji icon will appear in your browser's toolbar.

 ## Usage